Page Reviewed / Updated - March 30, 2020

 Medicaid, also called Apple Health, in Washington State is intended for individuals with limited financial means.
 Applicants are evaluated based on their monthly income, medical expenses, countable assets, and sometimes, on past asset transfers.

 Income - Categorically Needy (CN) applicants can qualify based on their income.
-In this case, as of 2019, individuals should have monthly income no greater than $771.
+In this case, as of 2020, individuals should have monthly income no greater than $783.
 Aged (65+) applicants can qualify under the Special Income Rule.
-This rule sets the limit at $2,313 (in 2019) for gross monthly income.
+This rule sets the limit at $2,349 (in 2020) for gross monthly income.
 Persons with income above this limit may still qualify if their monthly medical expenses exceed their monthly income.
-These persons are said to be Medically Needy (MN) and are allowed to retain up to $771 per month after their medical expenses.
+These persons are said to be Medically Needy (MN) and are allowed to retain up to $783 per month after their medical expenses.
 When the case involves a married couple with only one spouse applying, then only the income in the applicant’s name is counted towards eligibility.
+Furthermore, the applicant spouse is able to transfer as much as $3,216 / month to his / her non-applicant spouse to ensure the non-applicant spouse has sufficient means from which to live.
+This is called a monthly maintenance needs allowance.

 Assets - individuals are limited to $2,000 in countable assets (resources).
 A home, primary vehicle, irrevocable funeral trust, and some other personal effects are considered exempt when determining the total value of one's assets.
 However, for the home to be exempt, the program participant or their spouse must live in the home.
-In addition, the equity value of the home cannot be greater than $585,000.
-Furthermore, for married couples, a non-applicant spouse, also called a community spouse, can have up to $126,420 in joint assets.
-The community spouse can keep 100% of the value of savings and retirement accounts that total to less than $55,547.
+In addition, the equity value of the home cannot be greater than $595,000.
+Furthermore, for married couples, a non-applicant spouse, also called a community spouse, can have half of the couple’s joint assets, up to $128,640.
+The community spouse can keep 100% of the value of savings and retirement accounts that total to less than $58,075.
 This is called the Community Spouse Resource Allowance.
 Assets that are transferred or gifted out of the applicant's name (or even by a non-applicant spouse) in the five years preceding the application may impact eligibility.
 This is called the Medicaid Look-Back Period.

 With this program, the state Medicaid staff will train a non-medical caregiver, including family members to perform some of the medically necessary activities for an individual.
 Thus, the primary benefit is to allow the elderly participant to return home from a nursing home and enjoy the comfort and familiarity of their own private living quarters.
 If families are paying out-of-pocket for private duty nursing at home, they may be able to cut their costs if they qualify for this Medicaid program.